Embotics/Plug-in-Workflow-Steps/cyberark/README.md

 ### CyberArk

-**Purpose:** Run SSH command or WinRM command against a target with rotating Credentials from CyberArk.
+**Purpose:** Run SSH command or WinRM command against a target with rotating Credentials from a CyberArk Server.

 **Workflows supporting this plug-in step:**